CMDA/FED1/Presentaties/les4.md

 ### I know so little about you

 Je weet niet hoe groot je gebruiker de tekst wil lezen.
-Je wil wel de verhoudingen bepalen, wat is belangrijk kan het ietsje minder?
+Wel wil je de verhoudingen bepalen.
+Wat is belangrijk?
+Kan het ietsje minder?

-Maak dit na:
+Maak dit na, en gebruik EM waardes:
 <img src="assets/4.3.1.png" width="100%" alt="I know so little about you - read more">

     <h1>I know so little about you.<a href=”#”>Read More &gt;</a></h1>